nychealth/EH-dataportal/content/data-stories/traffic-and-air-pollution/index.md

     - airquality
     - transportation
 keywords:
-    - how we work
-    - civic service design
+    - air pollution
-    - usability
+    - PM2.5
-    - redesign
+    - traffic air pollution
-    - user research
+    - asthma
-seo_title: Redesigned EH Data Portal
-seo_description: "We recently redesigned our site to make it easier for you to find important data and information on how the environment affects health."
+seo_title: Traffic and PM2.5 air pollution
+seo_description: "The public health impacts of PM2.5 from traffic air pollution in New York City affect neighborhoods differently."
 ---

 To do:
-- update the other frontmatter fields
+- update the other frontmatter fields (check)
 - populate the content
+- update image